 Advancements in technology are affecting the nature, timing, preparation, and use of financial information.
 Auditors are expanding their use of technology-based tools, including data analytics, to plan and perform audits.
-The increased use of these technologies could affect, among other things, the nature and extent of information available to auditors, how an audit is performed, and audit firms' quality control systems.
+The increased use of these technology-based tools could affect areas such as:

-In assessing whether there is a need for guidance, changes to PCAOB standards, or other regulatory actions, the staff has considered: observations from the Board's oversight activities, changes to audit firms' methodologies, academic research, outreach with stakeholders, and the activities of others, including other standard setters and regulators.
-The staff's considerations have also been informed by the PCAOB Data and Technology Task Force, whose members provide the staff with additional insights into the use of technology-based tools, including data analytics, by auditors and preparers.
+Staff considerations include: observations from the Board's oversight activities, changes to audit firms' methodologies, academic research, outreach with stakeholders, and the activities of others, including other standard setters and regulators.
+The staff's considerations have also been informed by the PCAOB Data and Technology Task Force, whose members provide the staff with additional insights into the use of technology-based tools by auditors and preparers.

 The staff continues to conduct research and engage in outreach activities on how technology-based tools are being used by auditors and preparers and whether there is a need for guidance, changes to PCAOB standards, or other regulatory actions.